 Photo Credit: Sólheimajökull Glacier Expedition

-Glacier hiking opportunities in Iceland are virtually endless.
-If you Reykjavík, there are daily tours from many providers which take you to the glacier Sólheimajökull, on the South Coast.
+If you are based in Reykjavík, there are daily tours from many providers which take you to the glacier Sólheimajökull, on the South Coast.
 These tours are available year-round.

 Their popularity stems from the fact that this glacier is accessible for beginners, and just a few hours’ drive from Reykjavík.
 The trip over to it is very scenic, passing by beautiful sites such as the waterfalls Seljalandsfoss and Skógafoss.

 Trips up Sólheimajökull are perfect for those who simply want to try glacier hiking, learn about the glaciers, and get some great views without any extra frills.
 Most of these tours have the option for a pick-up from Reykjavík; if you choose to rent a car, however, you can organise meeting your guide and group on location.

 The advantages of Sólheimajökull over other glaciers are threefold.
 Firstly, it is close to the capital; secondly, it is in a beautiful region; and thirdly, the narrowness of its formation makes ice-climbing easier and more enjoyable.
 Adding an ice-climb to your glacier hike is no problem for those who have a reasonable level of fitness, and are willing to brave the height.

 - Find ice climbing tours here